Sexual and reproductive health after having a baby

 Can I use emergency contraception after having a baby?

 If it’s been 21 days or more since the birth, you can use emergency contraception.
-It’s not possible to get pregnant earlier than 21 days (3 weeks) after the birth.
+It’s possible to get pregnant 21 days (3 weeks) after giving birth.

 The emergency pill (morning after pill)

 You can use the emergency pill from 21 days after giving birth.
-There are two types: levonelle and ellaOne.
+There are two types: pills with levonorgestrel (brands include Levonelle) and pills with ulipristal acetate (brands include ellaOne).

 Levonelle is safe to take while breastfeeding.
 Although small amounts of the hormones in the pill may pass into your breastmilk, it's not thought to be harmful to your baby.

-The safety of ellaOne during breastfeeding isn't yet known but the manufacturer recommends that you don't breastfeed for 1 week after taking it.
-Try to express and throw away your breastmilk during that week so you don’t interrupt your flow.
+The safety of ellaOne during breastfeeding isn't confirmed, so levonorgestrel or a copper intrauterine device will likely be offered to you instead of ellaOne.
+Evidence shows small amounts of the ellaOne pill may get into breastmilk but side effects would not be expected for your baby.
+As a precaution, the manufacturer recommends that you don't breastfeed for 1 week after taking it.
+Try to express and throw away your breast milk during that week so you don’t interrupt your flow.

 The intrauterine device (IUD or coil)

-You can use the emergency IUD from 28 days.
+You can use the IUD as emergency contraception.
+This can be fitted from 28 days after giving birth, unless it was fitted within 48 hours of birth.
 The intrauterine device (IUD) is a small, T-shaped plastic and copper device that's put into your womb (uterus) by a doctor or nurse.
 It releases copper to stop the egg implanting in your womb or being fertilised.

 The IUD can be inserted up to 5 days after unprotected sex, or up to 5 days after the earliest time you could have ovulated (released an egg), to prevent pregnancy.